 Why do I get a "403 Forbidden" or "[Errno 111] Connection refused" error when accessing a website from PythonAnywhere?¶

-Free accounts' internet access goes via a proxy "whitelist".
+Free accounts' internet access goes via a proxy "allowlist"; they can only access sites that are on that list.
 Here is the list of sites currently allowed.

 We operate this to prevent malicious users from using our site to hack into and spam other websites.
 Paid-for accounts don't have this limitation, because we can connect them to real people.
 Spammers and criminals prefer to be anonymous, so we figure they're unlikely to sign up for paid accounts here.